Navy hosts Regional SeaPerch Competition in San Antonio

 SAN ANTONIO – (Feb.
-25, 2017) Sebastian Torres (second from the left) and members of Team Think Outside the Box (TOTB) Epsilon from Harmony Science Academy of El Paso stand with the first place trophy after the conclusion of the U.S. Navy’s Regional SeaPerch Underwater Robotics Challenge Competition.
+25, 2017) Team Think Outside the Box Epsilon from Harmony Science Academy of El Paso coached by Kassandra Rodriquez placed second in the U.S. Navy’s Regional SeaPerch Underwater Robotics Challenge Competition advancing to the National SeaPerch Championships to be held at Georgia Tech University, May 19 – 20, 2017.
 U.S. Navy Recruiting Command (NRC) Southwest Region City Outreach Program in cooperation with Northeast Lakeview College and Navy Recruiting District (NRD) San Antonio hosted the competition at Palo Alto College’s Aquatic and Athletic Center.
-Team TOTB advanced to the National SeaPerch Championships to be held at Georgia Tech University, May 19 – 20, 2017.
+The regional was comprised of three evolutions consisting of a Poster/Notebook Presentation and Interview, Speed Obstacle Course, and the Challenge Course.
 (U.S. Navy Photo by Burrell Parmer, Navy Recruiting District San Antonio/Released)

 |Date Taken: